AlekseyPanas/SilverSphere/README.md

 Bugs
 - If a level is beaten with a better time, no additional score is given
 - Enemy sprite animation is not using intermediates
+- Objects in editor can be moved into an enemy path, such as Vortex or Metal block

 Issues
 - Direct cross-sprite mutation causes unpredictable behavior.